EpistasisLab/tpot2/PULL_REQUEST_TEMPLATE.md

 Referencing the examples in customized_initial_population.py and modifying them according to TPOT2's config_dict.

-2. We consider the relationship between #customized initial pipelines and #population as follows:
+2. We consider the relationship between #customized initial pipelines and #population_size as follows:

 ```
 init_population_size = len(customized_initial_population)